When is the Best Time to Visit?

 With 10 hours of sunshine every day and temperatures averaging between 25°C and 30°C, Goa is an idyllic destination for most jetsetters.
-The best time to book flights is between October and April.
+The best time to book cheap flights to Goa is between October and April.
 While temperatures are high all year round, the monsoon season rainfalls are quite heavy.
-February is the driest month and July the wettest, but the monsoon season is becoming more popular as increasing numbers of tourists are flying in to experience the extreme weather.
+February is the driest month and July the wettest, but the monsoon season is becoming more popular as increasing numbers of tourists are taking flights to Goa to experience the extreme weather.

 Near the Arabian Sea, Goa’s climate is humid for most of the year.

 May tends to be the hottest month with temperatures reaching the mid-30s, and the humidity builds until the start of the monsoon season in June.
 Running through September, it brings both rain and cooler temperatures.
 In October to February, Goa’s temperatures can drop to the 20s.
-Airline tickets are at their cheapest during the monsoon season.
+Grab a cheap flight to Goa during the monsoon season.

 Sunburn, taking place in December, is Asia's premier electronic dance and music event.
 This three day festival brings together the perfect mix of music, entertainment, food, shopping and lifestyle.
 Since being introduced in 2011, 'Sunburn Arena' has hosted some of the world’s best DJs.